Contributing to Design

 Bone Anchored Hearing Aid (Baha®) Listener.

-Understanding the real necessity of monitoring Baha® and, importantly, Baha® plus FM combinations, the Ewing Foundation Technicians developed a simple device which allows a normally hearing person to listen in to the output of a Baha®.
-This enables them to make a subjective assessment as to the quality of sound and the efficacy of any FM system connected to it.
+Recognising the need to monitor Baha® and Baha® plus FM combinations, a simple device was developed to allow a normally-hearing person to listen in to the output.
+This enables them to make a subjective assessment as to the quality of sound and the efficacy of any radio aid system connected to it.

 The device is now available from a commercial source at a reasonable cost.